 If your main business interruption policy doesn’t have a rider that covers viruses and diseases, there is another clause that could help.
 A “civil or military authority” rider covers losses and expenses related to a civil or military order which closes your business.
 It’s subject to a time limit, such as 30 or 60 days, but could provide some relief.

-If the governor’s quarantine or stay at home order issued in March meant that you or your employees could not access your buildings to work, this clause could payout for losses.
+If the governor’s quarantine or stay-at-home order issued in March meant that you or your employees could not access your buildings to work, this clause could payout for losses.
 Some businesses have found success getting insurers to pay out under these clauses, but they have had to go to court.
 Most small business owners will find that expense of a lawsuit, when compared to a possible payout, doesn’t justify spending the time and money.

 How Losses are Assessed

 If you’re successful in filing a claim, how will the insurance company calculate your losses?
-The company uses a basic formula which may vary based upon your industry, policy, and insurer’s specific actuarial tables.
+The company uses a basic formula that may vary based upon your industry, policy, and insurer’s specific actuarial tables.
 It usually involves these three steps:

 - Calculating expected gross profits